Steel sewage tank lighter at Budeaux Wharf on the east bank of the River Tamar.

 Please get in touch if you have any information about this vessel by sending us a message below.

-The lighter is mostly intact with its bows to the north and buried in the muddy river bed.
+When The SHIPS Project photographed this barge in 2020 the lighter was mostly intact with its bows to the north and buried in the muddy river bed.
 The tops of the tanks are eroded away leaving just the support structure underneath.
 The hull is holed at the bow and floods each high tide.

 Budeaux Wharf, Plymouth